cyralinc/terraform-okta-idp/examples/full-config/README.md

-# Okta SSO Integration Full Config
+# Okta Idp Integration Full Config

 This is an example of a full configuration of this module.